The Complete Guide to Online Advertising for Tour Operators

 This method will help you determine what you want to achieve and how to go about doing so.
 It will also help speed up the campaign creation process on all platforms.

-Once your campaign is live, you need to continue to test, measure and optimize.
-This should be an ongoing process – as long as your advertising campaigns are active, you need to test, measure and optimize.
+This should be an ongoing process – as long as your advertising campaigns are active, you need to test, measure, and optimize.